Biggest Ice Fishing Sleds In 2023 (Maximize Load Capacity)

 This is a slightly smaller version of the Otter Pro Sled, and comes with the key advantage that it fits comfortably on the bed of a standard pickup truck.

-Together with the Shappell Jet ice fishing sled (reviewed above) and the Pelican Trek Sport 75 (reviewed below), these 3 models are the top choices for most ice anglers due to their size compatibility with a standard truck.
+During our testing we found that together with the Shappell Jet ice fishing sled (reviewed above) and the Pelican Trek Sport 75 (reviewed below), these 3 models are the top choices for most ice anglers due to their size compatibility with a standard truck.

 Apart from its size, it comes with the same build and features as the Otter Pro Sled Large, and is one of the top models on the market.